dctelf/dctelf.github.io/_posts/2026-07-17-how-tls-proves-private-key-possession.md

     18 d6 a0 f0 cb 3d a4 d1
 ~~~
 ```

+> I had assumed that this part of the handshake would be visible from a packet capture however, on review of some pcaps, it was apparent that the CertificateVerify message (along with the contents of the presented certificate) weren't clearly visible - but were visible in a TLS 1.2 handshake.
+After some reading I know understand that TLS 1.3 introduced a significant change in the transmission of handshake contents - in TLS 1.2, the contents of the CertificateVerify message (along with other parts of the handshake, such as the service certificate) were transmitted in the clear.<br /><br />TLS 1.3 was designed to encrypt more of the handshake message (see [slide 4 of the TLS 1.3 wishlist from Eric Rescorla at IETF 87](https://www.ietf.org/proceedings/87/slides/slides-87-tls-5.pdf) and some of the clouflare blog summaries [here](https://blog.cloudflare.com/encrypted-client-hello/#handshake-encryption-in-tls) and [here](https://blog.cloudflare.com/rfc-8446-aka-tls-1-3/) ) - the core purpose is for privacy purposes as sharing the certificate(s) alongside other elements of the handshake in the clear exposes a variety of identity and connection context that introduces a variety of risks.<br /><br />As a side note, this remains a problem beyond the TLS handshake due to SNI - [this post](https://blog.cloudflare.com/encrypted-client-hello/#background) gives a summary, alongside the mitigation through adoption of Encrypted Client Hello (ECH).
+{: .prompt-info }

 ## What CertificateVerify signs

 ## Why the transcript, not a nonce